Coping with Grief

 She is survived by, her loving and devoted sister, Enita Alexander, nephews, Franky Ivory, Jerome Ivory, and John Alexander, niece Tanya Clay, and special first cousin, Verlie “Butch” Dillard, as well as a host of great nieces and nephews, other families, and friends.

-in memory of LUCY VALERIA DWIGHT, please visit our floral store.
+To send flowers to the family or plant a tree in memory of LUCY VALERIA DWIGHT, please visit our floral store.